rachellevanger/painting-algorithms/README.md

 painting-algorithms
 ===================

+(c) 2014, Rachel Levanger

-Holds all scripts and source code relating to Rachel Levanger's painting algorithms project.
+Holds all scripts and source code relating to the painting algorithms project.